DataDog/integrations-core/oracle/README.md

 See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/oracle/metadata.csv) for a list of metrics provided by this integration.

 ### Events
-The Oracle Database check does not include any event at this time.
+The Oracle Database check does not include any events at this time.

 ### Service Checks
-The Oracle Database check does not include any service check at this time.
+The Oracle Database integration includes the service check `oracle.can_connect` which will verify the database is available and accepting connections.